VolumeZer0/cse15L-lab-reports-fa24/bugs.md

 _Option -r _

 Explanation:
 The Option -r reads all files under each directory, recursively.
+This is important when you want to go through files recusively.

 __EX 1 Input:__
 ```